 If you get both Child Tax Credit and Working Tax Credit, you will receive a cost of living payment for Child Tax Credit only.

-Those who receive Universal Credit, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance, Income Support, and Pension credit received the first instalment of £326 between July 14 and 31, while the second payment of £324 will follow in the autumn.
+Those who receive Universal Credit, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance, Income Support, and Pension credit received the first instalment of £326 between July 14 and 31, while the second payment of £324 followed in the autumn.

 Is there any other help?

-Pensioner households will also receive an extra £300 to help cover the rising cost of energy this winter, while people on disability benefits will receive an extra £150 payment in September.
+Pensioner households will also receive an extra £300 to help cover the rising cost of energy this winter, while people on disability benefits received an extra £150 payment in September.

 Want a quick and expert briefing on the biggest news stories?
 Listen to our latest podcasts to find out What You Need To Know...